 Photo By Jodie Canwell

 Who would you most like to duet with?

 Jack Steadman, the frontman of Bombay Bicycle Club.

 What album could you listen to on repeat forever?

 Warpaint’s second album.
 I have it in my car constantly, so I’ve already tested that theory!

-Who’s another local artist we should really look out for?
+Who’s another local North East musician we should really look out for?

 Nadedja.
 She gives me goosebumps every time I hear her sing.
 She’s super talented with such a unique sound and is based in Newcastle.

 And what’s one song you really wish you’d written yourself?